-•Sit at the carpet in a circle so everyone can see each other when they talk.

-•Students bring their reader's notebooks and copy the mini-layon statement, which is written on chart paper into the section marked mini-le sors.'
-Lay could also glue a copy of the statement into their notebooks)

-•For the most part, mini-lessons following same structure

-I. Read the mini-lesson statement and full spacents WHY this strategy is the focus for today.
-Students appreciate and respect teachers who share the purpose behind who they are learning.
+- •Sit at the carpet in a circle so everyone can see each other when they talk. - •Students bring their reader's notebooks and copy his mini-lation statement, which is written on chart paper into the section marked mini-lettors.'
+Level ould also glue a copy of the statement into their notebooks. - •For the most part, mini-lessons following same structure - I. Read the mini-lesson storement and full squaents WHY this strategy is the focus for today.
+Students appreciate and respect teachers who share the purpose behind what they are learning.
 The second part of most mini-lesson statements begin with, to that.'
 This is the purpose part of the lesson.
-Walk students through an example of what the mini-lesson is focusing on.

-2. Practice de example as a large group. (shared learning)

-3. Calestudents to share, often adding ideas to your chart paper.
+Walk students through an example of what the mini-lesson is focusing on. - 2.
+Practice a example as a large group. (shared learning) - 3.
+Called tudents to share, often adding ideas to your chart paper.
 Ask students to try-out an example by turning and talking with a partner.
-Come back together and share what each other said. (independent learning)

-• By following this format, teachers scaffold the learning from direct instruction to shared learning and finally independent learning.

-•They also ensure that every student has an opportunity to be heard.

-•Teachers are able to informally monitor who is not participating and plan to visit them for a conference right away during independent time.

-•End the lesson by Challenging students to try-out the reading strategy during their independent reading time.
+Come back together and share what each other said. (independent learning) - By following this format, teachers scaffold the learning from direct instruction to shared learning and finally independent learning. - •They also ensure that every student has an opportunity to be heard. - •Teachers are able to informally monitor who is not participating and plan to visit them for a conference right away during independent time. - End the lesson by Challenging students to try-out the reading strategy during their independent reading time.